-In our Mesoamerican context and the global tropic in general, Dengue is a common disease during the rainy season.
+In our Mesoamerican context and the world tropics in general, Dengue is a common disease in the months of the rainy season.
 Knowing where the greatest number of incidents are occurring is surely an exercise in which GIS applications offer valuable results.

-I remember that when I was a child, dengue was not mortal like now; just a week of rest with fevers, muscle pain, a lot of fluids and the regret of not being able to play a good game of football in the mud with the friends of the neighborhood.
-Today is deadly, if someone does not attend the doctor can die in two days in a despondent fall of platelets.
+I remember that when I was a child, dengue was not fatal like it is now; barely a week off with fevers, muscle pain, a lot of fluids and the regret of not being able to play a good game of soccer in the mud with friends from the neighborhood.
+Today it is fatal, if someone does not attend the doctor, they can die in two days in a resounding drop in platelets.

-But the problem of dengue in urban areas of Mesoamerica is not easy to solve.
-The damn insect (Aedes aegypti) lives in clean, stagnant waters, so it can be either on a tire of a vacant lot or in the pot of a plant.
+But the dengue problem in urban areas of Mesoamerica is not easy to solve.
+The cursed insect (Aedes aegypti) lives in clean stagnant waters, so it can be as much in a tire of a vacant lot as in a pot of a plant.
 Finally, the way to combat it is the destruction of hatcheries combined with fumigation.
 Without spatial information, this work can be endless and unproductive.

 An interesting exercise in the application of Geographic Information Systems to research in health aspects is the case of Taiwan.
-The objective is to analyze how infected mosquitoes are transferred between habitats and, in this way, to detect the main transmission corridors between each period of time.
-Therefore, spatial and temporal dimensions are considered simultaneously.
+The objective is to analyze how infected mosquitoes transfer between habitats and, in this way, detect the main transmission corridors between each time period.
+Therefore, the spatial and temporal dimensions are considered simultaneously.

 By establishing an ecological network, researchers can identify the habitat of infected mosquitoes and calculate possible routes of their movement and prevent them from moving through these corridors.

-According to the results of this research, which undermines the intensity of the connection of ecological networks by restricting transmission corridors of infected mosquitoes, the spread of dengue fever can be effectively controlled.
+According to the results of this research, undermining the intensity of the connection of ecological networks by restricting the transmission corridors of infected mosquitoes, the spread of dengue fever can be effectively controlled.
 The three research objectives are:

-- Using ecological network analysis to detect suspected key transmission corridors for the movement of infected mosquitoes during and between each period of time.
+- Employing ecological network analysis to detect suspected key transmission corridors for the movement of infected mosquitoes during and between each time period.

 - Make the recommendation related to different key transmission corridors to curb the spread of infected mosquitoes.

-- Adopt a GIS software to integrate the analysis data and results and to show the information on the map.
+- Adopt GIS software to integrate the analysis data and results and to display the information on the map.